Literature: The Dark Tower

 - A lot of this inside the Dogan.

 - Many of the things behind the doors.

 - The Tunnel Demon that goes after Roland, Susannah, and Oy down "Main Street".
 While they can't see it, the mere thump noises are enough to convince them to run.
 It is equally terrifying when they do see it.

-- Plot-Mandated Friendship Failure: A few chapters before The Climax, right before Roland is to meet up with The Crimson King and end his quest to find The Dark Tower, Susannah, the last human in his ka-tet to survive, decides to leave Roland citing his obsession with the tower and the quest over the health of his friends.
+- Plot-Mandated Friendship Failure: A few chapters before The Climax, right before Roland is to meet up with The Crimson King and end his quest to find The Dark Tower, Susannah, the last of his ka-tet still with him by this point, decides to leave Roland, citing his obsession with the tower and the quest over the health of his friends.
 Notable in that she doesn't come back to assist him at the last moment to help him defeat the Big Bad.

 - Pragmatic Villainy: Prentiss treats the Breakers well and wants his subordinates to do the same.
 Not because he particulary cares about them (though to be fair, he is shown to be sympathetic towards them in a few occasions), but because they're less likely to revolt or try to escape if they're happy and well.

 - Rage Against the Author: The villains want King dead.
 And while the heroes have to protect him, they're not happy about it at all.

 - Reset Button: Roland is forced to restart his quest.
 The reasons for this are unclear, but it's implied that his willingness to abandon his friends to reach the Tower is part of the reason why.
 That he didn't have the Horn of Eld with him could be a reason as well.
 It's implied that he's had to do this many times before because he never got it right.
 The afterword by King implies that he might get it right the next time.